MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 - [Forecast](/dynamics365/business-central/application/base-application/codeunit/system.ai.time-series-management#forecast)
 - [GetForecast](/dynamics365/business-central/application/base-application/codeunit/system.ai.time-series-management#getforecast)

 For [!INCLUDE [prod_short](includes/prod_short.md)] online, the experiment is published by Microsoft and connected to the Microsoft subscription.
 For other deployment options, you have to create Machine Learning resources in your own Azure subscription.
-You can find sample steps here: https://github.com/microsoft/BCTech/tree/master/samples/MachineLearning.
+You can find sample steps in the [sample repo](https://github.com/microsoft/BCTech/tree/master/samples/MachineLearning).

 The purpose of this task is to get the API URI and API key and pass them into the `Initialize` method.
 That gives the Forecasting API the end-point to contact: